G7 or One+ Grace period

 xDrip sensor expiry

-xDrip considers a G7 sensor to run for 10.5 days and expire then.
-Therefore, when you start a sensor, xDrip shows the sensor to expire in 10.5 days.
+xDrip considers a G7 sensor to last 10.5 days before expiring.
+Therefore, when you start a sensor, xDrip will display an expiration time of 10.5 days.